EndPointCorp/end-point-blog/2021/05/04/integrating-laravel-with-a-react-frontend.html.md

   .sass("resources/sass/app.scss", "public/css");
 ```

-Then, to actually include your built javascript sources, go to `views/welcome.blade.php` and add them in the header, in this order:
+Then, to actually include your built JavaScript sources, go to `views/welcome.blade.php` and add them in the header, in this order:

 ```html
 <head>